 - A few minutes shooting photos of the newly-weds on the marble-pillared first-floor landing and red-carpeted staircase – family and guests wait in the suite or downstairs in the gathering space.

 - 20 – 30 minutes photographing the newly-weds with family and friends.
 Outside in Parliament Square using The Signet Library or St Giles’ Cathedral as a backdrop (weather dependent!).
 Alternatively, smaller groups may be photographed indoors in the gathering space.

 - 30 minutes with the newly-weds shooting a range of natural and contemporary photos.
-Parliament Square, the steps at the side and rear of St Giles’ Cathedral, the beautiful arches at the back of the High Court, and, of course, the Royal Mile and Old Town followed by departure to your reception venue.
+Parliament Square, the steps at the side and rear of St Giles’ Cathedral, the beautiful arches at the back of the Supreme Courts, and, of course, the Royal Mile and Old Town followed by departure to your reception venue.

 Lothian Chambers Registrars Office Wedding Photos

-A few photos from our Lothian Chambers Registrars Office weddings:
+A few of our favourite Lothian Chambers Registrars Office weddings: